 Concomitant use of co-codamol and sedative medicines such as benzodiazepines or related drugs increases the risk of drowsiness, difficulties in breathing (respiratory depression), coma and may be life-threatening.
 Because of this, concomitant use should only be considered when other treatment options are not possible.
 However if your doctor does prescribe co-codamol together with sedative medicines the dose and duration of concomitant treatment should be limited by your doctor.
 Please tell your doctor about all sedative medicines you are taking, and follow your doctor’s dose recommendation closely.
 It could be helpful to inform friends or relatives to be aware of the signs and symptoms stated above.
 Contact your doctor when experiencing such symptoms.

 While taking co-codamol you should not take any other medicines which contain paracetamol.

 This includes some painkillers, cough and cold remedies.
 It also includes a wide range of other medicines available from your doctor and more widely in shops.

-Do not take this medicine, and tell your doctor, if you are taking the following:
+Do not take this medicine, and tell your doctor or pharmacist if you are taking the following:

 Tell your doctor or pharmacist if you are taking any of the following medicines, or have taken them in the past two weeks: